-- Osteochondrosis and intervertebral disk
+- Spinal osteochondrosis and intervertebral disc

-- Radiological classification of hernias of the intervertebral disc
+- Radiological classification of herniated discs

 - Changing the physical properties of the intervertebral disc